 EXAMS are scheduled by the student with the instructor.
 Extended time and a separate location are handled by the instructor (or department).
-DSS can assist as necessary.
+SAS can assist as necessary.

 When using assistive technology, a reader or scribe, exams are scheduled with DSS by the student through ClockWork.

-Meeting with the instructor is necessary before scheduling an exam with DSS.
+Meeting with the instructor is necessary before scheduling an exam with SAS.